Teaching & Workshops

 "How does one connect with one’s inner self, one’s highest levels of soul, above all, wisdom and comprehension, and then reveal it in a mundane, finite world?
 This can be accomplished through song."

 -Pinson, modern Kabbalist and spiritual teacher

-I offer meditation, chanting, movement and music workshops and circles to the Jewish and music community across the country.
-Combining different expressions of Jewish creativity and embodiment, I lead participants on a transformative journey that draws from Torah and Jewish teachings.
+In my workshops, I combine different expressions of Jewish creativity and embodiment to lead participants on a transformative journey that draws from Torah and Jewish teachings.
 These workshops foster community through sound and silence, creation and rest, and hold space to look within and connect with the divine.